WoltLab/docs.woltlab.com/docs/migration_wsc-53_session.md

 The actual session storage is considered an implementation detail and you *must not* directly interact with the session tables.
 Future versions might support alternative session backends, such as Redis.

-{% include callout.html content="Do not interact directly with the session database tables but only via the `SessionHandler` class!" type="warning" %}
+!!! warning "Do not interact directly with the session database tables but only via the `SessionHandler` class!"

 ### Reauthentication